ardacekic/ceng532/docs/fredericksons_algo/results.rst

 Results
 ~~~~~~~~

-In AHCv2 environment we have provided 2 different topologies first one is ring, the second one is a random graph.
-The connections are showed in the given figure 4 and 5.
-The implementation's messages for 2 topologies are added to index reader may check that also.
+In the AHCv2 environment, we have implemented two distinct network topologies: a ring topology and a random graph topology.
+Illustrations of these topologies and their connections are displayed in Figures 4 and 5.
+Additionally, details about the implementation messages for both topologies are included in the index for easy reference.

 1. Ring topology result:

-When we look at the figure Ring Topology and Resulting BFS Tree, we can see the BFS tree and the initiator node is zero.
-We can see the levels of the tree.
-Note that the node 3, can either in the branch from 1 and 2 id nodes as in the figure but it can either be in the branch collected from 0 - 5 - 4.
-The algorithm determines this.
-The faster node, which sends the explore message, wins the children.
-But it can change simulation run to run.
-The resulting message from implementation is like this and annunced to the network:
+  Examining the figure titled "Ring Topology and Resulting BFS Tree," we observe the BFS tree with the initiator node labeled as zero.
+The levels of the tree are visible, and notably, node 3 could belong either to the branch linking nodes 1 and 2 or to the branch from nodes 0 through 5 to 4.
+This placement is determined by the algorithm, where the node that sends the explore message first gains the children.
+However, this assignment can vary with each simulation run.
+The implementation generates a message that is subsequently broadcast across the network as follows:
  1. BFS Completed Reverse ....
  2. Tree :  {1: {2: {3: {}}}, 5: {4: {}}}
  3. Exiting